 We are all susceptible to confirmation bias, especially when a story hits our emotional hot buttons.
 If a person is emotionally invested in an idea — like a particular leader is incompetent, all pharmaceutical companies are corrupt, or aliens have visited the earth — they are likely to embrace new information that fits those belief systems.

 7. Be suspicious of rage- and fear-inducing headlines

 We are more likely to share a story if it makes us angry or afraid.
 This is because our amygdala, the part of the brain responsible for processing emotions, is more engaged when we read something that enrages us.

 Fake news headlines are usually designed to provoke that response in order to go viral.
 They are manipulative by nature.
 Reliable news media are much more measured and balanced in their headlines.

 8. Follow the links

-If the story contains links, follow them and see where they take you.
+If the story contains links, follow them and see where they take you as you fact-check sources.
 If the information you’re reading is solid, it should be linked to reliable well-known media and primary sources.

 9. Check the date

 Another critical thing to look for when trying to determine whether or not a story is true is the date it was published.
 A lot can change in a short period when it comes to news, health information, business, and sciences.

 Even with evergreen topics, it’s best to choose a source less than a year old.